 One of the reasons this ended up being a great nursing home is it received an impressive grade in inspections.
 Inspections ended up being its best category.
 In this area, we awarded this nursing home a grade of A. We weigh several aspects of a nursing home's inspection report in determining our inspection scores.
 One critical factor is deficiencies.
 It should be noted that the severity of deficiencies is arguably more important than the quantity of deficiencies, as some of these are quite insignificant.
 Fortunately, although this place had some minor dings on its report, it had zero severe deficiencies.
 Severe deficiencies are those labeled as categories G, H, I, J, K and L. This means that the inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.
+The fact that none of the deficiencies were severe made us feel better about this inspection report.

 Long-term Care Quality

-The next area we looked at is nursing.
-This nursing home was given a strong nursing score this year, with a B. Although this isn't nearly as dominant as some of its other grades, this remains one of the more favorable scores in that area.
-We looked at the levels of nurses working for the nursing home, in addition to the quantity of hours the nurses spent with residents, in calculating our rating in this area.
-This nursing home averages 0.3 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home Indiana in this category.
+Moving on to the next area, this nursing home also excelled in our nursing category.
+We gave it a grade of B+ for that area.
+This wrapped up a very impressive profile.
+We assessed the skill-level of nurses employed by the nursing home, as well as the quantity of time the nurses were with patients, in determining our grade in this area.
+This facility provided 0.4 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the country in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can many times be prevented by offering better nursing care, such as having a system of moving residents at least once a day.
+Pressure ulcers can often be prevented by offering better nursing care, such as having a system of turning patients even once per day.

 Rating Over Time